What is hepatitis B?

 What is the treatment for hepatitis B?

-There is no treatment for acute HBV.
-Generally, rest and diet modifications are all that are needed for uncomplicated cases.
-Several medications are available for the treatment of chronic HBV infection.
-Questions and concerns about management of acute and chronic hepatitis B infection should be addressed with a healthcare provider.
+There is no treatment for acute hepatitis B. In general, rest, adequate nutrition, and fluids are all that are needed for uncomplicated cases.
+Several medications are available for the treatment of chronic hepatitis B. Questions and concerns about management of acute and chronic hepatitis B should be addressed with a healthcare provider.

 How can hepatitis B be prevented?

-A safe and effective vaccine is available to prevent hepatitis B. It is recommended for all babies at birth and is also recommended for people in high-risk settings who have not already been infected.
+A safe and effective vaccine is available to prevent hepatitis B. Completing the series of shots is needed for full protection.
+The vaccine is recommended for all babies at birth, and children and adolescents younger than 19 years of age who have not been vaccinated.
+It is also recommended for people in high-risk settings who have not already been infected.
 Hepatitis B immune globulin is also available for people who have been exposed to the virus.
-It may help prevent the disease if it is given within two weeks of exposure.
-It should be given within 12 hours of birth to babies born to mothers with HBV infection.
-If you believe you have been exposed to hepatitis B, you should consult a doctor or the local health department as soon as possible.
+It can help prevent the disease if it is given within two weeks of exposure.
+It should be given within 12 hours of birth to babies born to mothers with hepatitis B. If you believe you have been exposed to HBV, you should consult a doctor or the local health department as soon as possible.

 How can I get more information about hepatitis B?